FACULTY & TEACHING STAFF

 Valerie is a modern dancer and children’s dance teacher.
 She has practiced Pilates for 30 years and yoga for 12 years, and credits these and her three years of Alexander technique with keeping her dancing open, fulfilling, and injury-free.
 Valerie discovered dance in music school, began studying alignment techniques as a dance major at Connecticut College, and hasn’t stopped yet.
 Her movement mentors include Kathy Grant (Pilates), Michael Protzel (Alexander Technique), Martha Myers (Laban), Marcus Schulkind, Christine Wright, Joan Lazarus, Nina Haft, and Randee Paufve, (dance), Ada Lusardi, Gay White and Mary Lou Weprin (yoga).
 Valerie has been fortunate to work as performing dancer in New York and the Bay Area, most recently with Paufve | dance.
 She currently performs with MoToR, a dance/singing/body percussion ensemble directed by Evie Ladin, and with Jill Randall.
 She teaches dance to children in the Berkeley public schools, yoga at Island Yoga in Alameda, and has two teenage daughters.

 Chelsea fell into a life of creative movement at age 4, when she pierced her ears and joined ballet, devoting her tiny self to being magnetic, outspoken, and wiggling her body.
 Since then, her life has changed drastically, but these aspects of Chelsea remain the same.
 Chelsea grew up inside her small dance studio in Northern Michigan, and began teaching when she was only 16.
 She trained in ballet, pointe, contemporary, modern, jazz, Celtic, tap, and clogging.
 At University, she found a love for Contemporary Movement and studies of Dance History.
 Chelsea holds a Bachelor of Science in Psychology and Contemporary Dance from Michigan State University, and her Master’s of Arts in Dance Movement Therapy & Counseling from Columbia.
 She began studying yoga in 2013 to heal herself from a severe illness, and understand both the science and philosophy behind the human trinity - body, mind, and soul.
-Chelsea has lived in the Bay Area for 5 years, performing with Roxanne Gray, Cat Call Choir, Sarah Bush Dance Project; studying with Bandaloop; and working independently as a coach and artist.
+Chelsea has lived in the Bay Area for 9 years, performing with Roxanne Gray, Cat Call Choir, Sarah Bush Dance Project, Stephanie Unger & Co., and Caroline Liviakis & Co.
+She has studied Aerial Dance with Bandaloop and Flyaway Productions, and her own dance film was featured in the Bliss Dance Film Festival.
 She has studied and presented choreographic work in Michigan, Chicago, New York, and California, including productions with Loft This, One Billion Rising, Chicago School of Ballet, and the TVC Global: Hair Art Fashion Show.
 Chelsea has danced with toddlers, elders, alter-abled bodies, prisoners, and ex-convicts in rehabilitative centers.
 As a yogi, poet, dancer, and wellness coach, she urges her students not just to sweat and move, but move with passion and purpose.
 “Dance and other movement practices help establish healthy boundaries, train you to resource internally, and create a community.
 Each day I dance, I fall in love with my body and the endless possibilities.
 But no matter how strong, energetic, exhausted, or old you are…remember, you are not just a body, you are SOMEbody”

 A Bay Area native, Antoine is an award-winning American Deaf and Hard of Hearing choreographer, dancer, dance instructor, actor, poet and deaf advocate.
 The founder and artistic director of Urban Jazz Dance, Antoine has also performed with Savage Jazz Dance Company, Nuba Dance Theater, Alayo Dance Company, Robert Moses’ KIN, Man Dance, Sins Invalid, Zaccho Dance Theatre, Amara Tabor-Smith, Kim Epifano and many shows produced by the Lorraine Hansberry Theater, performing throughout the Bay Area and the world including, Cuba, Rome and Paris.
 Antoine is a faculty member at Shawl-Anderson Dance Center, East Bay Center for the Performing Arts, Youth in Arts and Dance-A-Vision.
 He is the founder and co-director of Iron Tri-Angel Urban Ballet in Richmond, and the director and dance captain for Expedia.com commercials.
 Awards include the 2011 National Bay Area People’s Dancers Choice Award, Margaret Jenkin’s CHIME (2011), and the 2009 VRS Award.
 He has been featured in Dance Spirit Magazine and Dance Magazine and is currently the president of the Bay Area Black Deaf Advocate and Director at Large for the Northern California chapter of the California Association of the Deaf.
 In 2013 Antoine founded and directed the first annual Bay Area Deaf Dance Festival.
 Please visit the website at www.AntoineHunter.com.